Michelin Guide suggests that housewives can cook simple Hanoi pho at home in the style of Pho Tu Lun (also known as Pho bo Au Trieu) famous in Hanoi.

 Au Trieu Beef Pho (Pho Tu Lun) is an establishment on the Bib Gourmand list (delicious, affordable) of Michelin Guide 2024.

 This guide suggests that enjoying pho on a Hanoi winter day is a feast for the senses.
-Before you, a bowl of pho rises with a fragrant aroma, carrying the scents of star anise, cinnamon, ginger…
+Before you, a bowl of pho rises with a fragrant aroma, carrying the scent of star anise, cinnamon, ginger…

 The broth is simmered to perfection with beef bones and spices, delivering a flavor that is both strong and light.

 Soft rice noodles blend with tender beef slices and a rich broth.
-Add green onions and coriander to make the taste buds explode, while lime and chili bring a fresh and spicy kick.
+Add green onions and coriander… to make the taste buds explode, while lime and chili bring a fresh and spicy kick.

-When taking a bite, the dish immediately becomes a warm highlight in the middle of Hanoi winter.
+With one bite, the dish immediately becomes a warm highlight in the middle of Hanoi winter.

 Au Trieu beef noodle soup has a unique flavor.

-Located next to the Cathedral, the restaurant serves rich, cloudy and flavorful broth made from a family recipe.
+Located next to the Cathedral, the restaurant serves a rich, cloudy and flavorful broth made from a family recipe.

 During rush hour, customers often have to wait 5-10 minutes or sit on sidewalk chairs, enjoying hot bowls of pho.